 During the year ended December 31, 2016, we redeemed 16,893 shares of our common stock.
 On March 14, 2017, in connection with our pending merger with Moody I, as described in a supplement to this prospectus, we suspended our share repurchase program, effective March 24, 2017.
+As a result, during the three months ended March 31, 2017, we did not redeem any shares of our common stock.
 We anticipate reinstating the share repurchase program following the completion of the merger or the termination of related merger agreement; provided that the merger is subject to significant closing conditions and there can be no assurance as to when the merger will be completed, if at all.